Translate

 A standing stone, to commemorate a covenant and a set of clay tablets are sufficient proofs to reset the academic bias that has altered our understanding of Biblical history for the past 200 years.
 The bias was perpetrated by early French, German and British archaeologists that established the now broadly accepted views of Egyptian Pharaonic chronology.
 Their dating clashed with Biblical dating, by around 1-200 years, leading many to support the claim that the Bible was loosely constructed by 4 authors and its dates lacked credibility.
 These academics opposed the traditional Jewish view that the Bible is the word of God as transcribed by Moses.
 Now, we have proof to discredit their biased claims and restore the Bible to its rightful place.

 In 2010 excavations at the City of David on Jerusalem's Mount Moriah began to reveal the hidden rooms of a stone temple that baffled everyone.
 It took another 12 years before a carbon dating study by Weismann Institute and Cambridge University firmly established the date the water channel for the facility was built.
 The water channel flushed water onto the floors of 2 of the 4 main rooms that were carved out of bedrock.
-These rooms constitute a temple complex, which we have called Temple Zero because it proceeds the First Temple built by Solomon by at least 600 years.
+These rooms constitute a temple complex, which has been called Temple Zero because it proceeds the First Temple built by Solomon by at least 600 years.

 Twenty years later Jacob returned from Harran in 2205 (Since Creation)1556 BCE.
-His last child Benjamin was born in 2208 (Since Creation) 1553 BCE (Genesis35:18-19).
+His last child Benjamin was born in 2208 (Since Creation) or 1553 BCE (Genesis35:18-19).
 The birth was preceded by a brief (6-12 month) stop at Beit El.
-When he originally left Beit El for Harran and when he returned (Genesis 35:14) the Bible tells us that he set up and anointed a matzevah.
+When he originally left Beit El for Harran and when he returned (Genesis 35:14) the Bible describes that he set up and anointed a matzevah.
 The only, in-situ artifact of Temple Zero is a room containing a matzevah and the last use of the water channel that serviced the adjacent rooms was 18 years later 1535 BCE.
 Jacob, who by this time had been named Israel and his family were exiled to Egypt 12 years later in 1523 BCE (Genesis 46:1).
 This constitutes my first refutation of the Pharaonic chronology.

 The second refutation takes place after Israel's long exile and journey, back from Egypt, that took them away for 250 years.
 Joshua led Israel in numerous battles to conquer settle Israel's tribes in their allotted portions of land.
 Joshua ruled 32 years in the land.